DevelApp-dk/Workflow/README.md

 # Workflow
-Workflow Orchestration using Quartz.Net as internal scheduler to make
+Workflow Orchestration using Quartz.Net as internal scheduler to make is easier to created uncoupled workflow with frontend, automation and integration

 ## Roadmap